cloudfoundry-attic/lattice-release/docs/ltc.md

 - **`--no-routes`** specifies that no routes be registered.

+### `ltc update`

+`ltc update APP_NAME [--http-routes HOST:CONTAINER_PORT[,...]] [--tcp-routes EXTERNAL_PORT:CONTAINER_PORT[,...]]` updates attributes of an existing application.

+- **`--http-routes HOST:CONTAINER_PORT[,...]`**
+Requests for HOST.SYSTEM_DOMAIN on port 80 will be forwarded to the associated container port.
+Container ports must be among those specified on create with --ports or with the EXPOSE Docker image directive.
+Replaces all existing routes.

+- **`--tcp-routes EXTERNAL_PORT:CONTAINER_PORT[,...]`**
+Requests for HOST.SYSTEM_DOMAIN on port 80 will be forwarded to the associated container port.
+Container ports must be among those specified on create with --ports or with the EXPOSE Docker image directive.
+Replaces all existing routes.

+- **`--no-routes`**
+Removes all existing routes.
+When this flag is provided, --http-routes and --tcp-routes will be ignored if they are also provided.

 ## Building and Launching Droplets

 **Note**: Buildpack support requires a Droplet Store, which is automatically configured when you run `ltc target`.
 You can validate that the Droplet store has been automatically detected by running `ltc target`.
 If Buildpack support is working correctly, you'll see two lines of output: